TheKikGen/stm32-tkg-hid-bootloader/README.md

 The TKG-FLASH has many new features, like dump, simulation mode, progression bar, etc... and compatibilty with the STM32DUINO platform, and original HID-FLASH CLI is preserved.

-Latest version of the GCC ARM toolchain is recommended for building the bootloader.
+Since version 3.10, a checksum control is done at the end of the flashing process.

 # Entering the bootloader